gguuss/DietyOS/README.md

 * We are able to build large social presences and understand how to engage and build followings in social networks
 * Dunning-Kreuger effect – believing that everyone else is as intelligent as you are
 * Imposter Syndrome – denial that you are smart
+* There is a difference between male and female neurodivergence

 # Negative traits / things to look out for that come with our complex behaviors:
 * Anxiety – focusing too much on the future